dustMason/nicefort/readme.md

 ## Concept

-You find yourself on a remote island with nothing.
+You find yourself on a remote island with only a backpack.
 Together with your friends, you must survive as long as possible in an ever more hostile environment.
 Grow and harvest food; craft tools, weapons and materials; fight wild beasts.
 Make permanent changes to the world around you.

+Each season lasts about 10 minutes.
+You must create a NICE FORT capable of withstanding the harsh winter.

 ## Play